pratham-aggr/dsc80_final_project/README.md

 With resulting **training MAE of 13.29 and test MAE of 36.41**.
 This demonstrates a clear improvement over the Baseline Linear Regression model which gave training MAE of **37.50** and a test MAE of **46.04**.
 This is reduction of more than **21% in test error**, therefore Random Forest was better able to capture the nonlinear relationship between our features and target.
 This also hints towards complex relationship present in the data.
 The drop in test error shows improved generalization and confidence that Final Model makes accurate predictions on data it hasn't seen compated to simple linear baseline.

 ## Fairness Analysis
+We wonder whether our model is unfair to certrain populations, hence we perform Fairness Analysis.
+To do this we compared the model's performance across two demographic groups based on the percentage of population living in urban areas.
+Hence we define:

+- **Group X (Urban)**: outages where `popct_urban (%)` is greater than the threshold
+- **Group Y (Rural)**: outages where `popct_urban (%)` is less than or equal to threshold

+Here threshold was computed by taking the mean of `popct_urban (%)`, mean is appropriate since `popct_urban (%)` is approximately normal.
+To remain consitent with benchmarks, noting that it is a regression task our evealution metric would again be Mean Absolute Erorr (MAE).

+Now we perform the following **Permutation Testing**
+- **H0**: Model is fair, the MAE for Urban and Rural outages comes from the same distribution, and any difference is due a random chance.
+- **H1**: Model is unfair, the MAE for Urban outages is higher than the MAE of Rural outages.
+- **TS**: Difference between the MAE of urban group and MAE of rural group
+- **Result**: Failed to Reject H0 (**pval =  0.8074** , **alpha (significance level) = 0.05**)

+Since the pvalue is greater than our significance level we find no statistical evidence that model perfoms differently for Urban and Rural outages.
+Under this fairness definition model seems to be fair.